-- Screenshot evidence images, awaiting conversion, are saved in a separate queue from evidence awaiting analysis. - The OCR module read the image queue and converts it into text.
-This operation can last from one to 5-10 seconds according to the number of words to be acquired. - 3 Each image text is saved in the database and tagged as full-text. - 4 Storage times and tags for the single image are saved in the module log. - The text is made available to the Analyst in the page with the list of evidence for a search in the Info field and in the detailed evidence page.
+- 1 Screenshot evidence images and all types of documents, awaiting conversion, are saved in a separate queue from evidence awaiting analysis. - 2 The OCR module reads the image or document from the queue and converts them into text.
+This operation can last from one to 5-10 seconds according to the number of words to be acquired. - 3 Each image or document text is saved in the database and tagged as full-text. - 4 Conversion times and tags for the single image are saved in the module log. - 5 The text is made available to the Analyst in the page with the list of evidence for a search in the Info field and in the detailed evidence page.